 While every case is unique, it is not unusual to see these claims settle outside court for sums in the hundreds of thousands — or even millions — of dollars.

-The Salamati Law Firm aggressively pursues maximum compensation for your loved one’s suffering to hold nursing homes accountable and help your family move on from the harm that’s been done.
-Call 1-800-957-9898 for a free, no-obligation assessment of your case from an experienced nursing home abuse attorney in Los Angeles.
+Elder abuse and nursing home neglect attorney Sean F. Salamati aggressively pursues maximum compensation for your loved one’s suffering to hold nursing homes accountable and help your family move on from the harm that’s been done.
+Call 1-800-957-9898 for a free, no-obligation assessment of your case.

 Elder abuse resources

 - National Council on Aging – Elder Abuse https://www.ncoa.org/public-policy-action/elder-justice/elder-abuse-facts/